SPaci20/airbnb-clone-project/README.md

 A User can leave multiple Reviews, and each Review is for one Property (many-to-one)

 A Property can have multiple Reviews (one-to-many)

+## Feature Breakdown
+1️⃣ User Management
+Allows users to create accounts, log in, and manage their profiles.
+This ensures that both hosts and guests have secure, personalized access to the platform.

+2️⃣ Property Management
+Enables hosts to add, update, and delete property listings.
+Each property can include details like descriptions, prices, and images for potential guests to view.

+3️⃣ Booking System
+Allows users to book available properties for specific dates.
+This feature manages booking requests, availability, and reservation confirmations.

+4️⃣ Review System
+Lets users leave feedback about their stays and view reviews from others.
+This helps build trust and improves the platform's credibility.

+5️⃣ Payment Processing
+Handles secure transactions for property bookings.
+It ensures that payments are recorded, tracked, and associated with the correct bookings.